Stephen Paddock: Personal life

-Paddock was married and divorced twice.
-He was first married from 1977–1979, and for the second time from 1985–1990, both marriages in Los Angeles County, California.
+Paddock was married and divorced twice and had no children.
+He was first married from 1977 to 1979 and for the second time from 1985 to 1990, both marriages in Los Angeles County, California.
 Family members say he stayed on good terms with his ex-wives.

 Paddock lived in Texas and California, and then in a retirement community in Melbourne, Florida, from 2013 to 2015.
 In 2016, he moved from Florida to another retirement home in Mesquite, Nevada.
-According to property records, he bought a new house in Mesquite in January 2015, and sold his two-bedroom home in Melbourne.
+According to property records he bought a new house in Mesquite in January 2015 and sold his two-bedroom home in Melbourne.

 Paddock lived in Mesquite with his girlfriend whom he had met several years before in Reno, Nevada.
 According to neighbors, they also lived together in Reno.
 Many Mesquite residents recalled only seeing him around town; those familiar with Paddock described him as someone who did not speak much and kept a low profile.
 The local gun owner community never saw him at any of the gun clubs or shooting ranges, including makeshift ones in the nearby desert.

 An Australian acquaintance said he met Paddock in the United States and in the Philippines.
 He described Paddock as intelligent and methodical.
 In his account, Paddock said he had won money by applying algorithms to gambling on machines.
 Paddock was conversant in gun laws and in defending his view of the Second Amendment.
 The acquaintance considered Paddock a generous man whenever he and his girlfriend visited him.